 Undergraduate Research Opportunities:

-- We offer a range of projects that might involve working under the day-to-day supervision of a graduate student or post-doc, or that are supervised directly by Dr Clark.
-We typically expect a time commitment of 5-10 hours per week, and the research assistant should expect weekly or biweekly individual supervisions to check in on progress.
+Some projects involve working under the day-to-day supervision of a graduate student or post-doc, while some involve direct supervision by Dr Clark.
+We typically expect a time commitment of 7.5 hours per week, and the research assistant should expect to attend supervisions (e.g. individual or study team, weekly or biweekly) as well as lab meetings.

-- Most students joining the lab will have completed their second year, and taken courses including introductory psychology (Psyc 101 & 102) and research methods (e.g. Psyc 217 or 218).
-If you have taken (or are currently enrolled in) Dr Clark’s Psyc 335 class, do mention this in your contact message because this course provides an excellent foundation for a research placement.
+We do not routinely take on students before completion of the second year, because we expect students to have taken introductory psychology (Psyc 101 & 102) and research methods (Psyc 217 & 218 or equivalent).
+If you have taken, or are currently enrolled in, Dr Clark’s Psyc 335 class, be sure to mention this because this course provides an excellent foundation for a research placement.

-If you would like to enquire about undergraduate research opportunities, please email luke.clark@psych.ubc.ca including a copy of your CV and a short description of why you are interested in research on gambling, and what you hope to gain from the placement.
+Students in the Psychology Honours program should email Dr. Clark directly over the summer, and students interested in summer placements should email Dr. Clark prior to the February deadlines.
+You can email luke.clark@psych.ubc.ca including a copy of your CV and a short description of why you are interested in research on gambling, and what you hope to gain from the placement.
 See example contact letter here.

 Graduate applicants:

 Prospective graduate students are encouraged to consult the UBC Psychology webpage on how to apply, entry requirements, and opportunities for funding (see below).
-For 2022 admissions, Dr Clark will consider applications to the Psychology (Cognitive Science) program, and is not requiring GRE scores.
-The Centre is not considering applicants to the Clinical Psychology program at the current time.
-We will consider applicants to the UBC Neuroscience program, but do bear in mind that we typically accept a maximum of one student per year, and the Psychology program has earlier deadlines and adjudication dates.
+For 2026 admissions, Dr Clark will consider applications to the Psychology (Cognitive Science) program only, and is not requiring GRE scores.
+Dr Clark is eligible to consider applicants to the UBC Neuroscience program, but do bear in mind that we typically accept a maximum of one student per year, and the Psychology program has earlier deadlines and adjudication dates.

 To consider whether the Centre for Gambling Research is likely to be a good fit for you, please think about the following: